JonasKemmer/AliasFinder/README.md

 * The detect_peaks script https://github.com/demotu/BMC/tree/master/functions

 ## Usage and Explanation
-The AliasFinder is executed with:
+The *AliasFinder* can be executed from everywhere with:
 ```bash
 AliasFinder params.yaml
 ```
-where the file "params.yaml" contains the parameters with which the script is executed.
+where "params.yaml" is the path to a file in the "yaml"-format that contains the parameters with which the script is to be executed.
 All possible options are listed and explained in the example file:

 ```yaml
 # Input file to define the parameters for the script.